projectsveltos/sveltos/docs/template/template_generic_examples.md

 Sveltos will use the content of the _AutoscalerSecret_ to fill in the placeholders when deploying the resources to your managed clusters.

 **Please Note:** Sveltos stores information about fetched resources internally using a __map__ data structure.
-You don't need to worry about the technical details.
+You do not need to worry about the technical details.

-To use any resource that Sveltos has found for you, simply use this syntax in your YAML template:
+To use any resource that Sveltos has found based on the defintion, simply use the syntax below in the YAML template:

 ```yaml
 (index .MgmtResources "<Identifier>")